projectcontour/contour/design/service-apis-implementation.md

 - Further merging rules are specified in the detailed design below.
 - Listeners that refer to any other Route than HTTPRoute or TLSRoute will be ignored, and a condition placed on the corresponding `status.listeners[]` object saying that it was ignored because those objects are not supported.

+The Gateway may supply TLS config, in which case it is used as a default.
+The TLS config may be overridden by HTTPRoutes if the Gateway `spec.listeners[].tls.routeOverride` is set to `Allow`.
+This allows the Gateway to configure a default TLS certificate.
+Note that this feature has fiddly interactions with the various places in which a hostname may be specified;
+this will require careful test case design.

 The output of this watcher is both Envoy configuration, and a list of kind/name/namespace details for Routes to watch.

 Contour will only update the `status` of Gateway objects.